 Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things~ Philippians 4:8 NIV

 I have been “cursed” with a temperament that tends to overthink just about everything.
 I also veer towards thinking a lot about a lot of different issues.
-There is literally no end to the number of random thoughts and ideas that flit through my mind in a given day.
+There is literally no end to the number of random thoughts and ideas that flit through my head in a given day.
 Regrettably, I do not have a mind like a steel trap.
 As a result, most of those thoughts and ideas depart as quickly as they appear.

 All that being said, occasionally someone will say something that will cause a random thought to take root and I will spend an inordinate amount of time thinking about a subject and that subject makes its way into a blog post.